 The amount of RAM on computer decides its capacity to handle multiple applications.
-You will find below the steps to check RAM in Windows 10.
+You can find below the steps to check RAM Size, RAM Speed and RAM Type in Windows 10/11.

 RAM (Random Access Memory) can be defined as short-term memory that your computer uses to store information required to quickly open Programs, Apps and Files.